May 9, 2022

 Reflect, today, upon that which calls to you the loudest.
 Don’t let the many other voices in our world drown out God’s voice.
 Instead, prepare yourself for the moments He chooses to speak.
 And when He does speak, let that voice grab your attention so that you can follow.

-Lord, help me to know and love Your gentle voice throughout my daily life.
+My speaking Lord, help me to know and love Your gentle voice throughout my daily life.
 May that voice overwhelm all others that compete for my attention.
 I choose You, dear Lord, as my one Shepherd and guide.
 Jesus, I trust in You.